-First step will be the inspection period, normally 7-15 days.
-A word here about types of contracts- while over 85% of sales contracts are AS IS in Florida, it does not preclude a buyer from coming back to the seller and requesting/ demanding repairs.
+The first step will be the inspection period, normally 7-15 days.
+A word here about types of contracts- while over 85% of sales contracts are AS-IS in Florida, it does not preclude a buyer from coming back to the seller and requesting/ demanding repairs.
 It also provides the buyers the opportunity to cancel the contract for any reason during the inspection period.
-So, that house down the street that just came on market at a lower price might be all it takes for your buyer to cancel.
+So, that house down the street that just came on the market at a lower price might be all it takes for your buyer to cancel.
 The Standard FAR BAR contract provides for negotiations and keeps the buyers in the transaction

 The inspection shows I need to make some repairs.
 Should I agree to make them?